 The good you do today, will often be forgotten.
 Do good anyway.

 Give the best you have, and it will never be enough.
 Give your best anyway.

 In the final analysis, it is between you and God.
 It was never between you and them anyway.”

 What else is there to say?
 It’s about you and your response to God’s call.
-You may feel alone, betrayed, and hurt by people you thought loved you—same thing happened to Jesus, all his disciples, and millions of Christians over the last two thousand years.
+You may feel alone, betrayed, called crazy, and hurt by people you thought loved you—same thing happened to Jesus, all his disciples, and millions of Christians over the last two thousand years.
 God cares and there will always be people who will know the true you.
-If you’re lucky, they may even tell you so, but even if they don’t, love, care, pray for your enemies, turn the other cheek, walk the extra mile because you are doing all those things surrounded by the loving arms of God’s embrace.
+A woman I’ve never met but whom I admire said the following about me just yesterday, "I looked at the blog and read your writing.. so sad about Gary....
+I can't even imagine what you are feeling.
+You are a strong and courageous man and I admire you so much.
+You are an inspiration to me, that's all I can say!"
+So, if you’re lucky, they may even write nice things about you, but even if they don’t—love, care, pray for your enemies, turn the other cheek, walk the extra mile, do those crazy things because you are doing all those things surrounded by the loving arms of God’s embrace.
 No better place to be.